TMD // Taiwan

 02 // Environmental Forces

-Given the tower’s location on the globe, special measures had to be taken to ensure it could withstand earthquake tremors and typhoon winds – both of which are quite common in Taiwan.
-Structural engineers designed the building to be flexible so that it could withstand gusts of wind up to 60m per second as well as earthquakes. *
+Given the tower’s location on the globe, special measures were taken to ensure it could withstand earthquake tremors and typhoon winds – both of which are quite common in Taiwan.
+Structural engineers of Evergreen Consulting Engineering designed the building to be flexible and structurally resistant so that it could withstand gusts of wind up to 60m per second as well as earthquakes.
+Taipei 101’s Tuned Mass Damper system was designed by Motioneering Inc. *

 Lightbulb